-“Forever Marilyn,” the towering 26—foot-tall sculpture depicting Marilyn’s most iconic scene from the film “The Seven Year Itch,” has returned to downtown Palm Springs.
-The sculpture, created by artist Steward Johnson, is located at the corner of Museum Way and Belardo Road and is surrounded by a variety of shops, restaurants and entertainment.
+“Forever Marilyn,” the towering 26-foot-tall sculpture depicting Marilyn’s most iconic scene from the film “The Seven Year Itch,” was recently relocated to downtown Palm Springs Park.
+The sculpture, created by artist Steward Johnson, is surrounded by a variety of shops, restaurants, and entertainment.

-To make it easy, we’ve mapped out an itinerary with places to stay, things to do and restaurants near “Forever Marilyn”
+Exploring nearby?
+We’ve mapped out an itinerary with places to stay, things to do, and restaurants to round out your “Forever Marilyn” day.

 Where to stay